 It is also reported that “[p]post-traumatic stress disorder is important psychopathology for burned patients as it can affect both physical outcomes and quality of life for those affected.
 Research states that PTSD may be identified in up to 30% of burns patients, making it relatively common.”
 See Which factors influence the development of post-traumatic stress disorder in patients with burn injuries?
 A systematic review of the literature Katherine Hobbs https://doi.org/10.1016/j.burns.2014.10.018

 Are there Any Special Laws Concerning Burn Injuries?

 Yes.
 Total Temporary Disability benefits are extended with respect to certain burn injuries.
 Workers’ Compensation has a special provision for individuals with severe burns or chemical burns to the eyes.
-Labor Code Section 4656, for injuries on or after 4/19/2004, allows for 240 compensable weeks of total temporary disability within a period of five years from the date of the injury as opposed to 104 weeks which is the baseline amount of total temporary disability benefits for cases involving severe burns or chemical burns to the eye.
+Labor Code Section 4656, for injuries on or after 4/19/2004, allows for 240 compensable weeks of total temporary disability within a period of five years from the date of the injury as opposed to 104 weeks which is the baseline amount of total temporary disability benefits for most claims of injury.

 Has there been any Caselaw Concerning Burns?

 Yes.
 There has been caselaw concerning burns.
 Some of the most significant caselaw involves the litigation as to what constitutes a “severe burn” for the purposes of extending out the total temporary disability period to 240 weeks.